 We measure deferred compensation investments on a recurring basis.
-At December 31, 2019 and 2018, our deferred compensation investments were classified as either Level 1 or Level 2 in the fair value hierarchy.
+At December 31, 2020 and 2019, our deferred compensation investments were classified as either Level 1 or Level 2 in the fair value hierarchy.
 Assets valued using quoted market prices in active markets and classified as Level 1 are money market and mutual funds.
 Assets valued based on other observable inputs and classified as Level 2 are insurance contracts.
+The assets held at fair value are included in "Other current assets" and "Other long-term assets" on our condensed consolidated balance sheet as of December 31, 2020.